marcoonroad/marcoonroad.github.io/_posts/2016-10-16-Lets-ship-Objects.md

 they can be overloaded (but not overridden with some kind of super-sends that would break encapsulation) through subjective/contextual mechanisms.

-For example, suppose that we want to restrict state mutation only to owner object, then we just define setters visible only for the current owner object.
+For example, suppose that we want to restrict state mutation only to the owner object, then we just define setters visible only for the current owner object.
 In this way, fine-grained control over *what to expose for who* is easily achieved without the need to invert control with dependency injection just to workaround encapsulation leaking.